BlackWolfWoof/yagpdb-cc/Auto_Moderation/Anti_Raid/README.md

 {{/*You can decide bewteen "kick" "ban" and "mute".
 You should keep this the same effect as used in automod v2.*/}}
 ```

-If you are not sure if you have set it up correctly or have any questions you can join [the support server](https://discord.gg/4udtcA5), provide a link to your dashboard / control panel, and ask `Black Wolf#0001` to take a look at the anti raid code.
+If you are not sure if you have set it up correctly or have any questions you can join [the support server](https://discord.gg/4udtcA5), provide a link to your dashboard / control panel, and ask `@blackwolfwoof` to take a look at the anti raid code.

 ### Important